 Center for Innovation in Sleep Self-Management

-The new Center for Innovation in Sleep Self-Management (CISSM) is aimed at developing, testing and implementing self-management interventions to help adults and children with chronic illnesses sleep better and improve their health.
+The new Center for Innovation in Sleep Self-Management (CISSM) develops, tests and implements self-management interventions to help adults and children with chronic illnesses sleep better and improve their health.

-The center will leverage self-monitoring technologies, such as smart home sensors that track noise, light and temperature; mobile applications that measure dietary, exercise and caffeine intake; and wrist monitors that measure sleep-wake activity and light levels.
-These tools will allow patients to monitor their sleep behavior, set goals and receive feedback on adopting healthy behaviors.
+The center leverages self-monitoring technologies, such as smart home sensors that track noise, light and temperature; mobile applications that measure dietary, exercise and caffeine intake; and wrist monitors that measure sleep-wake activity and light levels.
+These tools allow patients to monitor their sleep behavior, set goals and receive feedback on adopting healthy behaviors.

 The center is funded with a $2.4 million, five-year grant from the NINR, part of the National Institutes of Health.